 Our cotton dress socks are knit with extra-long staple cotton, which is the same material used in luxury bed linens.
 These dress socks are buttery-soft and extremely comfortable against the skin, even for those with sensitive feet.
 If you are most interested in a lightweight, smooth texture, pima cotton dress socks will likely be best for you.

 If I had to pick one feature of each material that customers like best, it would be as follows:

 Merino Wool - The breathability, which keeps your feet dry and comfortable all day long.

-Once you have determined the best material and length to meet your needs, the final step is to choose the appropriate style of dress sock.
+After selecting your preferred length and material, the next step in choosing the best dress socks is determining your ideal style.
 Do you primarily wear dress socks at the office?
 If so, what is the dress code?
 Do you like to stand out in a crowd or do you prefer traditional colors?
 While much of this comes down to personal preference, having a variety of styles in your drawer is extremely helpful.

-Looking at patterns, there are many classic patterns that easily fit into a business setting.
+When it comes to patterns, there are plenty of classic options that easily fit into a business setting.
 These patterns add pop but, again, do not scream out or look clownish.
 Dots and stripes are the best patterned dress socks for men as they are both simple, clean designs that look terrific with suits or dress pants.
 Keep in mind that your choice of shoes makes a big impact on finishing out the formal business style.

 For casual work wear, the rules are much looser and the best men's dress sock color should primarily be driven by what you are most comfortable wearing.
-In the images below, you can see that causal pants and even jeans can look great when paired with tasteful dress socks and stylish dress shoes.
-A great pair of oxfords, derbies, loafers or monkstraps will elevate just about any look.
+Causal pants and even jeans look great when paired with virtually any color dress sock and stylish dress shoes.
+To complete a more casual look, opt for derbies, loafers or monkstrap shoes for a relaxed appearance.